VitalPBX/VitalPBX_Google_Assistant/README.md

 </pre>

 ## Generate credentials<br>
+Remember.
+You must replace at the end of the registry the full name of client_secret_client_ClientID.json that we previously copied to /var/lib/asterisk
 <pre>
 [root@vitalpbx /]# python -m pip install --upgrade google-auth-oauthlib[tool]

-[root@vitalpbx /]# google-oauthlib-tool --scope https://www.googleapis.com/auth/assistant-sdk-prototype --scope https://www.googleapis.com/auth/gcm --save --headless --client-secrets /var/lib/asterisk/client_secret_client-id.json
+[root@vitalpbx /]# google-oauthlib-tool --scope https://www.googleapis.com/auth/assistant-sdk-prototype --scope https://www.googleapis.com/auth/gcm --save --headless --client-secrets /var/lib/asterisk/client_secret_client_ClientID.json
 </pre>

 You should see a URL displayed in the terminal:<br>